wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 They appear and disappear according to their own laws.

 That which you are, your true self, you love it, and whatever you do, you do for your own happiness.
-To find it, to know it and to cherish it is your basic urge.
+To find it, to know it, to cherish it is your basic urge.
 Since time immemorial you loved yourself, but never wisely.
-Use your body and mind wisely in the service of the self, that is all.
+Use your body and mind wisely in the service of the self; that is all.
-Be true to your own self, love your self absolutely.
+Be true to your own self; love your self absolutely.
 Do not pretend that you love others as yourself.
 Unless you have realised them as one with yourself, you cannot love them.
-Don't pretend to be what you are not, don’t refuse to be what you are.
+Don’t pretend to be what you are not; don’t refuse to be what you are.
-Your love of others is the result of self-knowledge, not its cause.
+Your love of others is the *result* of self-knowledge, not its cause.
 Without self-realisation, no virtue is genuine.
 When you know beyond all doubting that the same life flows through all that is and you are that life, you will love all naturally and spontaneously.
 When you realise the depth and fullness of your love of yourself, you know that every living beïng and the entire universe are included in your affection.